Sexual Assault Risk Reduction Strategies

 Reduce the Risk of Committing Sexual Assault

 - Don’t fall for the cliché “if they say no, they really mean yes.”
 If your partner says “no” to sexual contact, believe them and stop.
+If they seem uncomfortable or uncertain, stop and check in.
+It is never acceptable to force sexual activity, or to pressure, coerce, or manipulate someone into having sex, no matter the circumstances.
+The campus has employed an affirmative consent policy.
+Yes means yes.

 - Be careful in group situations; resist pressure from friends to participate in violent acts.